OctHe/custom_fedora/README.md

 # Custom Fedora

-This is a opinionate fedora distribution with the help of image builder.
+This is a custom fedora distribution with the help of image builder.

 ## Image Builder